mathworks/RollingElementBearingFaultDiagnosis-Data/README.md

 Click **'Clone or download'** button of the repository and select **'Download Zip'**.
 Save the zip file in the same directory as the example live script.
 Then run the live script.

 ## Modification of the original data
-The orginal data set contains 6 folders:
+The orginal dataset contains 6 folders:
 - 1 - Three Baseline Conditions
 - 2 - Three Outer Race Fault Conditions
 - 3 - Seven More Outer Race Fault Conditions